wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanageddocument-getsourcerange-method.md

 ## <a name="parameters"></a>Parámetros
  `startLine`
- [in] La línea inicial del documento actual.
+ [in] The starting line in the current document.

  `startColumn`
- [in] La columna inicial del documento actual.
+ [in] The starting column in the current document.

  `endLine`
- [in] La última línea del documento actual.
+ [in] The final line in the current document.

  `endColumn`
- [in] La columna final del documento actual.
+ [in] The final column in the current document.

  `cSourceBytes`
- [in] El tamaño de la fuente, en bytes.
+ [in] The size of the source, in bytes.

  `pcSourceBytes`
- [out] Un puntero a una variable que recibe el tamaño del origen.
+ [out] A pointer to a variable that receives the source size.

  `source`
- [out] El tamaño y la longitud del intervalo especificado del documento de origen, en bytes.
+ [out] The size and length of the specified range of the source document, in bytes.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método tiene éxito.
+ S_OK if the method succeeds.

 ## <a name="see-also"></a>Vea también